-While the unprecedented public health and governmental efforts to contain the spread of COVID-19 have created significant uncertainty as to general economic and capital market conditions for the remainder of 2022 and beyond, we believe that our existing balances of cash, cash equivalents and short-term investments, and cash flow expected to be generated from our future operations, will be sufficient to meet our cash needs for working capital and capital expenditures for at least the next 12 months, although we could be required, or could elect, to seek additional funding prior to that time.
-Our future capital requirements will depend on many factors, including the rate of revenue growth, if any, that we experience, any additional manufacturing cost increases resulting from supply constraints and the continuation of the impact of the COVID-19 pandemic on our business, the extent to which we utilize subcontractors, the levels of inventory and accounts receivable that we maintain, the timing and extent of spending to support our product development efforts and the expansion of our sales and marketing efforts.
-A material adverse impact from the COVID-19 global pandemic could result in a need to raise additional capital or incur additional indebtedness to fund strategic initiatives or operating activities, particularly if we pursue additional acquisitions of businesses, products or technologies.
+While the disruptions in the capital markets as a result of rising interest rates, worldwide inflationary pressures, significant fluctuations in energy prices and the decline in the global economic environment have created significant uncertainty as to general economic and capital market conditions for the remainder of 2023 and beyond, we believe that our existing balances of cash, cash equivalents and short-term investments, and cash flow expected to be generated from our future operations, will be sufficient to meet our cash needs for working capital and capital expenditures for at least the next 12 months, although we could be required, or could elect, to seek additional funding prior to that time.
+Our future capital requirements will depend on many factors, including the rate of revenue growth, if any, that we experience, any additional manufacturing cost increases resulting from supply constraints, the extent to which we utilize subcontractors, the levels of inventory and accounts receivable that we maintain, the timing and extent of spending to support our product development efforts and the expansion of our sales and marketing efforts.
+A material decline in the global economic environment could result in a need to raise additional capital or incur additional indebtedness to fund strategic initiatives or operating activities, particularly if we pursue additional acquisitions of businesses, products or technologies.
 We cannot assure you that additional equity or debt financing, if required, will be available on terms that are acceptable or at all.

-As of March 31, 2022, we had \$4.1 million in purchase obligations for facility leases and software and test purchase obligations that are binding commitments, of which \$3.2 million are payable in the next twelve months and \$832,000 are committed in the long term.
+As of March 31, 2023, we had \$1.7 million in purchase obligations for facility leases and software and test purchase obligations that are binding commitments, of which \$1.3 million are payable in the next twelve months and \$416,000 are committed in the long term.

-As of March 31, 2022, the current portion of our unrecognized tax benefits was \$0, and the long-term portion was \$0.
+As of March 31, 2023, the current portion of our unrecognized tax benefits was \$0, and the long-term portion was \$0.

 In connection with the acquisition of MikaMonu on November 23, 2015, we are required to make contingent consideration payments to the former MikaMonu shareholders conditioned upon the achievement of certain revenue targets for products based on the MikaMonu technology.
-As of March 31, 2022, the accrual for potential payment of contingent consideration was \$2.7 million.
+As of March 31, 2023, the accrual for potential payment of contingent consideration was \$1.1 million.